srilakshmikanthanp/clipbirdesk/README.md

 * Qt6
 * OpenSSL

-#### Installing Qt6

-Go to [Qt](https://www.qt.io/download-qt-installer) and download the Qt installer for windows, then install it in your system.
-After installing Qt, you need to set the environment variable `QT_CMAKE_DIR` to the Qt cmake directory.

-#### Installing Bonjour

-Just go to [bonjour](https://developer.apple.com/bonjour/) and downlod the bonjour SDK for windows, then install it in your system.
-It should set the environment variable `BONJOUR_SDK_HOME` to the Bonjour SDK directory.

 #### Installing OpenSSL

 Install OpenSSL using the following command and set the environment variable `OPENSSL_ROOT_DIR` to the OpenSSL installation directory.